Forsythia: Garden history

-Cultivation and uses
+Cultivation

-Forsythias are popular early spring flowering shrubs in gardens and parks, especially during Eastertide; Forsythias are nicknamed the Easter Tree, the symbol of the coming spring.
-Two are commonly cultivated for ornament, Forsythia × intermedia and Forsythia suspensa.
-They are both spring flowering shrubs, with yellow flowers.
-They are grown and prized for being tough, reliable garden plants.
-Forsythia × intermedia is the more commonly grown, is smaller, has an upright habit, and produces strongly coloured flowers.
-Forsythia suspensa is a large to very large shrub, can be grown as a weeping shrub on banks, and has paler flowers.
+Forsythia are early spring-flowering shrubs with yellow blooms, often seen in private gardens, public landscaping works and parks—notably during Eastertide, when some of the plants are nicknamed Easter Tree in honor of the coming spring.
+Two species/hybrids are commonly cultivated for ornamental use, Forsythia × intermedia and F. suspensa.
+They are grown in several climates and gardening zones, prized for being tough and reliable perennial plants.
+F. × intermedia is the more commonly grown, smaller plant and has an upright habit with vivid flowers.
+F. suspensa is a large to very large shrub with paler blossoms, and can be grown in a weeping shape on banks.
 Many named garden cultivars can also be found.
-Blooming Forsythia cuttings are frequently brought indoors in the early spring.
+Budding Forsythia cuttings are frequently brought indoors, for their opening blooms, in the early spring.

-Commercial propagation is usually by cuttings, taken from green wood after flowering in late spring to early summer; alternatively, cuttings may be taken between November and February.
-Low hanging boughs often take root, and can be removed for transplanting.
+Vegetative propagation is usually achieved via cuttings, taken from green wood after flowering in late spring to early summer.
+Alternatively, cuttings may be taken between November and February, though this may reduce the flowering spectacle of the following spring.
+Low-hanging boughs that touch the ground will often take root, adding to the total mass of the plant, but can be removed for transplanting.
 A common practice (known as layering) is to place a weight over a branch to keep it on the ground and, after it has rooted, to dig up the roots and cut the rooted part from the main branch; this can then be planted.

+Uses

+Medicinal use

 Forsythia suspensa is considered one of the 50 fundamental herbs in Chinese herbology.
-Forsythia sticks are used to bow a Korean string instrument called ajaeng.